aws-amplify/docs/js/authentication.md

 #### Federated with Auth0

-You can use `Auth0` as one of the provider of your Cognito Federated Identity Pool.
+You can use `Auth0` as one of the providers of your Cognito Federated Identity Pool.
 This will allow users authenticated via Auth0 have access to your AWS resources.

 Step 1. [how to integrate Auth0 with Cognito Federated Identity Pool](https://auth0.com/docs/integrations/integrating-auth0-amazon-cognito-mobile-apps)